-Many of our children learn English as an additional language.
+Many of our students learn English as an additional language.
 The most effective way to learn another language is to be immersed in it.
-Children learn to express themselves with growing confidence and are given opportunities to speak to a widening range of audiences; their teacher, the class, to visitors and at formal occasions such as school productions.
-Listening is an important part of learning and children are taught to listen attentively for increasing lengths of time.
+Students learn to express themselves with growing confidence and are given opportunities to speak to a widening range of audiences; their teacher, the class, to visitors and at formal occasions such as school productions.
+Listening is an important part of learning and students are taught to listen attentively for increasing lengths of time.

-Children read in small groups with their teacher every week.
-In this way, the teacher can give children individual attention and read books which are suitable to their reading ability.
-All children in our school have access to our school library and may take home a different book each week.
-Children learning to read will be given a book by their teacher which is appropriate to their level.
+Students read in small groups with their teacher every week.
+In this way, the teacher can give students individual attention and read books which are suitable to their reading ability.
+All students in our school have access to our school library and may take home a different book each week.
+Students learning to read will be given a book by their teacher which is appropriate to their level.
 We encourage parents to read at home with their children as much as possible and discuss with their child what they are reading.
 Parents are invited to share their comments in a reading record book.

-Phonics is taught once a day to children in Key Stage 1.
-In the first term, parents are invited to a presentation on phonics by our phonics coordinator to learn more about how phonics is taught in school.
-Once children have a firm grasp of phonics, they move on to develop a more advanced understanding of spelling strategies, for example understanding more complex letter patterns; understanding how words relate to each other or where they originate from.
-In Key Stage 2, children are allocated a spelling group and learn ten words every week which they are tested on.
-Spelling test books may be sent home at a parent's request.
+Phonics is taught once a day to students in Key Stage 1.
+Once students have a firm grasp of phonics, they move on to develop a more advanced understanding of spelling strategies, for example understanding more complex letter patterns; understanding how words relate to each other or where they originate from.

-Writing is taught alongside reading to enable children becoming increasingly independent writers.
-The children write for a wide range of purposes and confidently communicate in a range of genre.
-Each term, children study poetry, fiction and non-fiction texts.
+Writing is taught alongside reading to enable students in becoming increasingly independent writers.
+The students write for a wide range of purposes and confidently communicate in a range of genre.
+Each term, students study poetry, fiction, and non-fiction texts.